 In the over 40 years since the brand was launched, the KX design philosophy – to put mid-level to expert riders on the top step of the podium – has remained unchanged.
 The philosophy has served Kawasaki well: in the extremely competitive 4-stroke 250cc class Kawasaki race machines have helped capture the most AMA Supercross and Motocross titles.

-After benefitting from major updates in 2020 and 2021, further revisions for the 2023 KX250 resulted in significantly increased performance.
+After benefitting from major updates in 2020 and 2021, further revisions the resulted in significantly increased performance.
 Engine updates deliver increased performance at all rpm, while new tyres and revised suspension settings offer improved handling when cornering.
 The resultant quicker lap times make the KX250 an even more potent track weapon.

 Stronger performance across the rev-range translates to quicker lap times and better holeshot performance.